-Foods and Nutrition 1 3
+Introductory Foods 1 3

 Food Selection, Preparation and Purchasing 2 3

 Meal Management 3 3

 Clothing Selection & Construction 72, 73 6

-Human Nutrition 91 3
+Human Nutrition 92 or 93 3

 Household Management 126 3

 Interior Decoration 164, 165 6

 Advanced Nutrition 171 3

-Seminar 186 2
+Seminar 186 1

+Methods of Teaching Home

+Economics 197 3

-Electives, including six upper division (Counsel with the department chairman.)
-13
+Electives, including 5 upper division 11

 Required Cognates:

-Chemistry 1-2-3; Biological Science 7.
+Biological Science 7

+Chemistry 1-2-3

+Minor:

-Foods and Nutrition 1 3
+Introductory Foods 1 3

 Food Selection, Preparation and Purchasing 2 3

 Meal Management 3 3

 Clothing Selection & Construction 72, 73 6

 Household Management 126 3

-Seminar 186 2
+Seminar 186 1

+Methods of Teaching Home Economics 197 3

 Electives, including two upper division (Counsel with the department chairman.)
-5

-1. FOODS AND NUTRITION.
+3

+1. INTRODUCTORY FOODS.
 A discussion of the fundamental problems of food and nutrition in relation to health; a study of the classification, composition and nutritive value of common foods.
-Three credits, autumn.
+Three credits; autumn.
 2. FOOD SELECTION, PREPARATION, AND PURCHASING.
 Emphasis is given to the nutritional economic values of foods and to marketing.
-Three credits, winter.
+Three credits; winter.
 3. MEAL MANAGEMENT AND TABLE SERVICE.
 A course in menu planning with preparation and practice in the serving of meals.
 Stress is laid on the principles of good nutrition, management and gracious service.
-Prerequisite: 1, 2, or equivalent.
-Three credits, spring.
+Prerequisite: 1, 2, or 92 or equivalent.
+Three credits; spring. - 42, 43.

-42, 43.
 ART IN EVERYDAY LIVING.
 Introduction in the use of art elements giving consideration to line, form and color as applied in the fundamental principles of design and the various aspects of the home, clothing and everyday living.
 Problems in selecting and designing.
 Course 42 prerequisite for 43.
 Three credits; winter, spring.
 51. EQUIPMENT.
 Selection, operation and care of household and institutional appliances, electricity in the home and kitchen planning.
-Three credits, autumn.

-61. CONSUMER BUYING.
+Three credits; autumn. - \61.
+CONSUMER BUYING.
 A study of the consumer's problems in buying textiles, clothing, household equipment and furnishings with emphasis on the economic principles involved.
-Three credits, autumn.

-67 or 68.
-SOCIAL ETHICS.
-A preparation for the social aspects of home and community living for both men and women.
+Three credits; autumn. - 67 or 68.
+SOCIAL AND PROFESSIONAL ETHICS.
+A course designed to develop an understanding of the current social code for both men and women and to provide experience in its application to college life, home and community living.
+Acceptable modes of interacting in social and professional situations are presented.
 Two credits; autumn or winter.

 71. CLOTHING FUNDAMENTALS.
 A course presenting the fundamental processes of hand and machine sewing; construction and selection of simple garments.
-Three credits, autumn.
+Three credits; autumn.